robenkleene/design-references/photoshop/photoshop-annotations.md

 ## Clipboard

-Sometimes what's copied in Photoshop isn't available on the system clipboard.
-When this happens, toggle on and off the `Preferences > General > Export Clipboard` option.
+- For exporting the clipboard, `Preferences > General > Export Clipboard` needs to be checked.
+Then the export will happen *but only after switching applications*.